YosysHQ/mcy/docs/source/methodology.rst

 .. topic:: Assumption 2: The test suite will not return false failures for a working design.

-	It will not fail randomly, and it will not flag benign changes in behavior that conform to the specification.
+	Ensure that your testbenches are tolerant of small changes in behavior that are not relevant to correctness, such as e.g. the values of output bits that are unused in certain modes.

 With this assumption, if any test in the suite returns FAIL, there is no need to run either other tests from the test suite or the equivalence check: the mutation is covered.
 This allows you to run short unit tests first, and determine the result quickly for the more "obviously buggy" mutations.